madler/crcany/README.md

 Installation
 ------------

-Simply compile crcany.c.
+This will compile the crcany and mincrc executables:

+    make

 Test
 ----

-Test using the list of all catalogued CRCs, available here in the file allcrcs.txt.
+Test crcany using the list of all catalogued CRCs, available here in the file allcrcs.txt, and test mincrc against the abbreviated list using the Makefile:

-`crcany < allcrcs.txt`

-This will report the tests passed.
+    make test

 License
 -------